The Bottomline with Boy Abunda

 The Bottomline with Boy Abunda was a Philippine current affairs-talk-reality show, hosted by Boy Abunda, which premiered on November 28, 2009, and aired every Saturday night on ABS-CBN.
+The show was taken off the air on May 2, 2020 after a total of 522 episodes.

-On May 2, 2020, the show has been temporarily suspended airings due to the temporary closure of ABS-CBN because of the cease and desist order of the National Telecommunications Commission (NTC), following the expiration of the network's 25-year franchise granted in 1995.
+On May 2, 2020, the show was suspended from airing due to the temporary closure of ABS-CBN because of the cease and desist order of the National Telecommunications Commission (NTC), following the expiration of the network's 25-year franchise granted in 1995.
 The show eventually did not go back on-air as Boy Abunda returned to GMA Network on December 15, 2022.